RazviOverflow/razvioverflow.github.io/_247ctf/confused-environment-read.md

 You can also learn about format string in video format, [LiveOverflow](https://www.youtube.com/results?search_query=liveoverflow+format+string)'s videos on the topic are very recommended.

-I will briefly introduce format string vulnerability so everyone reading this can understand what is actually happening.
+I will briefly introduce the format string vulnerability so everyone reading this can understand what is actually happening.
 If you want to go deeper into the topic, please read the articles linked above.

 A format string vulnerability happens when a printing function, like `printf`, that works with format specifiers, like `%d`, is misused.
 That is, the parameters passed to the function do not follow its intended behavior.

 For example, a correct use of the `printf` function is: `printf("Your name is %s", name);`, while the following example is vulnerable to format string: `printf(name);`.
 Imagine if the variable `name` is controlled by the user.
 A given user could input things like `%s` or `%x` (or any valid format specifier).
 The result would be memory leaking, abusing the format string vulnerability.

-Basically, the vulnerability happens because `printf` (and all the function within the family) have a variable number of arguments.
+Basically, the vulnerability happens because `printf` (and all of the functions within the family) have a variable number of arguments.
 The number of arguments is defined by the number of format specifiers (characters starting with `%`) within the format string itself.
 That is, a format string like `printf("Exploit %s, not %s.", "code", "people");` will expect two arguments and the function will retrieve them from the stack regardless the correctness of its invocation.
 In other words, the statement `printf("%x%x%x%x");` will print 4 arguments from the stack as hexadecimal, even though they were not specified when calling the function.

 There are several format specifiers we can use to leak information from the stack.
 In fact, `printf` family functions work with _format specifiers_, and several sub-specifiers like _flags_, _width_, _precision_ or _length_ following the `%[flags][width][.precision][length]specifier` pattern.
 I recommend you to read this [documentation](https://www.cplusplus.com/reference/cstdio/printf/) to find out all the valid specifiers.
 The next image shows the most common __format specifiers__ when exploiting a format string vulnerability ([Source](https://cs155.stanford.edu/papers/formatstring-1.2.pdf)).